Fun and Challenging Indoor Obstacle Course for Dogs

 Increasing the Difficulty

 As your dog becomes more proficient at jumping over hurdles, you can increase the difficulty by adding additional obstacles or raising the heights of the hurdles.
 Consider incorporating different types of jumps, such as long jumps or triple jumps, to challenge your dog's abilities.
-Always prioritize safety and never push your dog beyond their level.
+Always prioritize safety and never push your dog beyond their comfort level.
 Remember to reward and praise your dog for their efforts and at each stage of the training.

 Station 2: Tunnel Run